 Why do you need a new inventory management software?
 What is the main reason that a new platform is needed?

 The answers to these questions should drive your purchasing decision, regardless of features or pricing.
-This is the first gate that different systems have to hop through in order to be an option for you, so make sure you’re crystal clear on the main challenges the system is expected to solve.
+This is the first gate that different inventory management systems have to hop through in order to be an option for you, so make sure you’re crystal clear on the main challenges the system is expected to solve.

 This includes features, integrations, core functionality, and of course multi channel inventory.
 If you’ve read this much, there’s no doubt that that’s near the top of the list, especially if you’ve experiences some of the challenges listed above.